FRRouting/frr/doc/user/ospfd.rst

    :clicmd:`ip ospf dead-interval minimal hello-multiplier (2-20)` is also specified for the interface.

+.. clicmd:: ip ospf dead-timer-reset any-control

+   Enable resetting the OSPF neighbor inactivity timer upon receipt of any valid OSPF control packet, not only Hello packets.
+This implements Recommendation 2 from RFC 4222 to improve adjacency robustness under congestion.

 .. clicmd:: ip ospf graceful-restart hello-delay (1-1800)

    Set the length of time during which Grace-LSAs are sent at 1-second intervals